 Luckily you’re not a tree and can defend yourself, at least on the outside.
 These same triterpenes that deter insects and predators have a unique reaction when entering your body.
-It turns out the ancient medicinal masters of the past were on to something with their Chaga tea’s.
-Not only is this compound found in Chaga beneficial to the gut it also help modulate immune functions, cellular functions and is antibacterial and ani-cancer.
-That’s right ANTI-CANCER not a word I like to throw around lightly.
+It turns out the ancient medicinal masters of the past were on to something with their Chaga teas.
+Not only is this compound found in Chaga beneficial to the gut it also helps modulate immune functions, cellular functions and is antibacterial and anti-cancer.
+That’s right ANTI-CANCER, not a word I like to throw around lightly.
 Some recent studies have shown that the triterpenes found in Chaga and other plants force cancer cells into a self-destruct mode known as apoptosis.
 They have found this connection throughout various forms of tumors so the initial response is looking quite positive.

 Sourcing Chaga Mushroom